 At Face to Face we use the Person-Centred approach to counselling.
 See the section on counselling for more information.

-We are based in St. Clements Church and Mauldeth House but we are not otherwise part of the church.
+We are based in St. Clements Church but we are not otherwise part of the church.
 As counsellors, we are all individuals, each with our own religious, spiritual and ethical beliefs.

 History of Face to Face